alextitov19/CSA-Portfolio/README.md

 Neil Sahai  |  10   | Neil created the [ATM](./src/ATM/ATM.java) program in our project that dealt with money earned from [minigames](./src/Games/).
 He did most of the work in integrating our project into N@TM.
 He added the [sine](https://github.com/alextitov19/CSA-Portfolio/blob/64f4be8be80b987550c45d279c95ca1e7d214173/src/CalculatorUI/CalculatorUI.java#L440), [cosine](https://github.com/alextitov19/CSA-Portfolio/blob/64f4be8be80b987550c45d279c95ca1e7d214173/src/CalculatorUI/CalculatorUI.java#L443), and [tangent](https://github.com/alextitov19/CSA-Portfolio/blob/64f4be8be80b987550c45d279c95ca1e7d214173/src/CalculatorUI/CalculatorUI.java#L446) functions to the [Calculator](./src/CalculatorUI/).
 Alex Titov  |  10   | Alex created the [XML](./XMLs/Users) file that stored data for the project and tied all of the programs together.
 He also created the [gmail](./src/Gmail/GmailUI.java) program that incorporated queues.
 Alex completed his work on time and often assisted the rest of us when we ran into issues
 Sean Rollins |  10   | Sean created the [quiz](./src/Quiz/QuizUI.java) game program which gives users math problems to earn money.
 He also added [logarithmic](https://github.com/alextitov19/CSA-Portfolio/blob/64f4be8be80b987550c45d279c95ca1e7d214173/src/CalculatorUI/CalculatorUI.java#L449) functions to the [Calculator](./src/CalculatorUI/CalculatorUI.java)
-Eyaad Mir |  10 | Eyaad created the [store](./src/Store/StoreUI.java) in our project that connected the [game](./src/Games/) programs to the [Calculator](./src/CalculatorUI/CalculatorUI.java).
+Eyaad Mir |  10 | Eyaad created the [store](./src/Store/Store.java) in our project that connected the [game](./src/Games/) programs to the [Calculator](./src/CalculatorUI/CalculatorUI.java).
 Communicated well with group members and other groups

 MVP | Reasoning
 --- | ---------
 Alex | Alex demonstrated good knowledge on our learning by incorporating many different features learned from class.
-He help troubleshoot other group members' code and connect all the programs with his xml file.
+He helped troubleshoot other group members' code and connected all the programs with his xml file.

 ## Scrum Master MVP Evaluation